 Employing organisations may wish to consider alternative transport arrangements during the course of the COVID-19 pandemic, in acknowledgment that public transport is running reduced schedules.
 This may include the provision of paid taxis for staff or organisations choosing to run their own staff transport service.
 It would be for local organisations to determine what tax implications there may be with any approaches taken.

-1. Will the suspension of charges for NHS staff car parking, nursery places, access to hotel accommodation and free meals be considered as a benefit in kind and therefore have personal tax implications?
+1. Will the suspension of charges for NHS staff car parking be considered as a benefit in kind and therefore have personal tax implications?

-- the provision must be available to all employees
+- the provision is available to all employees

 - it is not a private dwelling

 - the registration requirements under the Children’s Act 2003 have been met.

 4. What are the tax implications if we provide staff with free meals?

 There is no tax charge as long as the following conditions are met:

 - the meal is provided in a staff canteen or on the employer’s premises